Skip to content

 Testing requests.

-1. You will now see traffic generated by the application in Caido's HTTP History.
+You will now see traffic generated by the application in Caido's HTTP History traffic table.

 APK traffic.

 As you can see, certain requests still result in an error message and are not proxied through Caido.
-This is due to certificate pinning within the codebase itself.
+This is due to certificate pinning within the application code.

 Frida

 Frida is a toolkit that allows you to hook custom scripts into running Android application processes, enabling real-time analysis and modification.
-This is what we will use to modify the processes are checking the SSL/TLS certificates.
+This can be used to modify the processes that are checking the SSL/TLS certificates.

 Frida Gadget

 Since certain Frida operations may not work with unrooted devices, you will also need the Frida Gadget library.
-Once we inject the library into the APK, we can then send commands to it using the CLI tools.
+Once the library is injected into the APK, commands can be executed using the CLI tools.

-You can check what download you will need for your device's architecture with:
+To check which download you will need for your device's architecture:

-Once downloaded, extract the library and rename it to:
+Once downloaded, extract the library folder to your working directory and rename the .so file to:

 libfrida-gadget.so